Pangsit Ayam (Indonesian Chicken Wontons)

 This post may contain affiliate links.
 Please check our disclosure policy.

-And you often get it as one of the street foods (Jajan Pasar) choices, as this is a type of food that people donโ€™t really make in their households.
-It is more well-known as Jajanan Pasar which literally means things to buy at the market, but it suffices to translate it as street food.
+You often get it as one of the street food (Jajan Pasar) options, since it is a type of food people don’t really make at home.
+It is better known as Jajanan Pasar, which literally means “things to buy at the market,” but it suffices to translate it as “street food.”

-Ways to enjoy Chicken Wontons
+Ways to Enjoy Chicken Wontons

-The recipe that Iโ€™m sharing here is very easy, and the wontons that you create out of it are quite versatile.
-I mean, you can boil the wontons to cook and have them in a clear chicken soup.
-Or, you can deep fry them and enjoy them as crispy snacks.
+The recipe I’m sharing here is very easy, and the wontons you create from it are quite versatile.
+You can boil the wontons to cook and have them in a clear chicken soup.
+Or you can deep-fry them and enjoy them as crispy snacks.

 Whichever way you want to eat them, I promise you will love these chicken dumplings.

-If I may suggest, try to make these chicken wontons in bulk and freeze them.
-Because theyโ€™ll become handy for when you want some light lunch or snacks on busy days.
+If I may suggest, try making these chicken wontons in bulk and freezing them, because they’ll come in handy for a light lunch or snacks on busy days.

-In this post, Iโ€™m sharing with you the one with clear soup.
+In this post, I’m sharing the one with clear soup.
 But feel free to fry your wontons if you like.

 Key Ingredients